fguillen/ThimblClient/README.md

 # Thimbl Client

-Is an small client for the distributed microbloging protocol: [thimbl](http://www.thimbl.net/)
+Is an small client for the distributed microbloging protocol: [thimbl](http://thimbl.net/)

+I have follow the style of the [Thimbl Python client](https://github.com/blippy/Thimbl-CLI) in many ways.

+## Commands

+* setup
+* follow
+* fetch
+* post
+* print

+## Architecture

+This client is only manipulating json files, the one with your **personal plan** and the other with the **complete cache** of the timeline of the people you are following.

 ## Version